 Debugging

 When debugging, it is often helpful to output the values of expressions and variables.
-This can be challenging in a functional language like Flix because print
+This can be challenging in a functional language like Flix because print is impure, so:

 def myAdd(x: Int32): Int32 =